UTK Environmental Health & Safety Policy GS-025

 - Alternative vehicles are not to be driven or parked on landscape and lawn areas unless it is the only available way to allow a pedestrian the proper right-of-way.
 The vehicle should be brought to a full stop on the landscaped area, then immediately returned to the walkway as soon as the area is clear.

-- Operators of alternative vehicles that will be used in remote areas are encouraged to consult the Offsite Safety Guide found in the UT Safety Manual.
+- Operators of alternative vehicles that will be used in remote areas are encouraged to develop an offsite safety plan for vehicular use in the field.

 - All speed limits shall be observed.
 When driving an alternative vehicle on a walkway during heavy pedestrian traffic, vehicle speeds shall be reduced to a walking pace.